threefoldfoundation/blog_threefold/posts/harmony_threefold.md

 Developers can now deploy their nodes and any IT workloads on Pangaea and the ThreeFold Grid with an autonomous execution via [Smart Contracts for IT](https://sdk.threefold.io/#/smart_contract).
 Anyone interested in being a node operator, as a validator, in the Harmony Blockchain using the ThreeFold Grid, is invited to get started in a few steps following this [documentation](https://forum.threefold.io/t/setting-up-a-harmony-node-on-the-threefold-grid/476).

+From ThreeFold Co-Founder Adnan Fatayerji,

+> "We’re super excited about our partnership with Harmony.
+Their approach to decentralization of applications and transactions perfectly couples with our approach of trying to bring an inclusive Internet.
+Together we will form a big powerhouse for positive change in this world."

 ThreeFold and Harmony look forward to the further development of this collaboration.

 ---